interface360/xh-demystify-mulesoft-mcp/README.md

 ### Scenario 3:
 - Ask Claude or Cursor to check if are there any API that use the API Governance Profile
   - `List the APIs attached to that profile.`
+# There you go!
+### Expand what you have learned and share.
+Sharing of knowledge is power!
+- By Ray